APPLICATIONS ARE NOW CLOSED.

-Recognizing the pivotal role child care centers play in the re-opening of Baltimore City’s economy, Mayor Bernard C. “Jack” Young has announced the Child Care COVID-19 Stability Fund.
+Recognizing the pivotal role child care centers play in the re-opening of Baltimore City’s economy, the Mayor’s Office announced the Child Care COVID-19 Stability Fund.
 The program was established to supplement child care centers that, in many instances, already operate on thin profit margins and struggle to provide quality services given the requirement to maintain a safe environment and appropriately sized workforce for the safety of the children in their care during this global pandemic.

-The City will provide grant funding to child care providers located in Baltimore City of up to $20,000 for licensed child care centers and up to $5,000 for registered family child care homes to support costs including virtual learning expenses, personal protection equipment (PPE), payroll, supplies, rent, fixed debt payments, and other business-critical cash operating costs.
+The City provided grant funding to child care providers located in Baltimore City of up to $20,000 for licensed child care centers and up to $7,000 for registered family child care homes to support costs including virtual learning expenses, personal protection equipment (PPE), payroll, supplies, rent, fixed debt payments, and other business-critical cash operating costs.

 Applications for this fund will be accepted from October 1st through November 12th.
 Please complete all fields, upload documents, and sign where required.
 To ensure completion, review the attached checklist prior to submission.
 Contact email@example.com with questions or concerns.